viampietro/ver-hilecop/README.md

-- Type `make without-proof` if you want to compile only the files related to the specification of the SITPN and the H-VHDL semantics, and the files related to the SITPN-to-H-VHDL transformation.
+- Type `make without-proof` if you want to compile only the files related to the specification of the SITPN and the H-VHDL semantics, and the files related to the transformation.

 - Type `make with-proof` if you want to compile all files, including the files related to the proof of the behavior preservation theorem